AliAlsayed-2004/currency-app/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0 License.
 See the `LICENSE` file for details.

 ---